If you are looking to upgrade your home or need extra space. You may be deliberating between a conservatory or an orangery.

 Orangeries date back as far as the 17th Century, and up to the mid-1800s were typically found on wealthy estates & high-value properties.
 This is because they were fashionable amongst the wealthy elite to grow citrus trees that required warmth and light.
 However, by the approach of the 20th-century international travel and cargo shipping made citrus fruits much easier to obtain.
 This meant that Orangery structures were increasingly used as living spaces as well as a place to grow other plants and vegetables.

 Orangeries can either be attached to the property or constructed as a separate building.
-They can be created to feel like an additional room that compliments the house, or have their own design that sets them apart from the rest of the building.
-Orangeries typically offer more privacy than traditional glass conservatories, as more brickwork is involved in their construction.
+They can be created to feel like an additional room that compliments the house.
+Or have their own design that sets them apart from the rest of the building.
+Orangeries typically offer more privacy than traditional glass conservatories.
+As more brickwork is involved in their construction.
 The roof of an Orangery tends to have a solid perimeter with roof lanterns to allow light in.
 It can also include a range of different design ideas which set it apart from a conservatory roof.
 A substantial roof also allows for lighting, which is beneficial when the room is being used in the evening.

-If you are the owner of a more traditional or period building you may find that an orangery is more complimentary to the style of your home.
+If you are the owner of a more traditional or period building you may find that an orangery is more complementary to the style of your home.
 Therefore, if it’s a more substantial extension that you’re looking to add to your home, then an orangery may be the perfect addition.

 See what Orangeries look like by looking at our Orangery Gallery.